AlejandroAMarin/BIMSA/README.md

 cd $HOME/BIMSA
 python3 run_bimsa.py -d 2 -t 2 -f $HOME/projects/BIMSA/inputs/n10_l100_e2.seq -s 150
 ```
+> [!IMPORTANT]
-Be aware that the file generator creates files with sequence lengths aproximate to the indicated length, so the size `(-s)` on the BIMSA arguments must be at least 5% beyond the dataset sequence size.
+> Be aware that the file generator creates files with sequence lengths aproximate to the indicated length, so the size `(-s)` on the BIMSA arguments must be at least 5% beyond the dataset sequence size.
 If the size is inferior to a sequence, this sequence will be discarded.

 Generated files can be modified in number of pairs, sequence length and error rate.
 ```